-Please note that all images on this site are copyrighted by the artist and may not be reproduced in any manner.
+Please note that all images on this site are copyrighted by the artist and may not be reproduced in any manner without permission.
 Pet Photo Tips

 TIPS FOR PHOTOGRAPHING YOUR PET FOR A WATERCOLOR PORTRAIT BY JANET